OmniacsDAO/numerdash/README.md

 ## API Key

+You must generate a Numerai API key with the following scopes (at a minimum):

+    - read_submission_info
+    - read_user_info

-You must generate a Numerai API key and insert the Public ID and Secret Key into the app, and press Go.
+Once generated, insert the Public ID and Secret Key into the app, and press Go.
 Alternatively, if you press Go with the fields left blank, the app will use a default API key.